S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas

-Strictly speaking, there are two versions of S=T in mixed characteristics (while there is only one in equal characteristic).
-The first is S=T for mixed characteristic Shtukas, and the second is the one for Shimura varieties.
-In \cite{2017arXiv170705700X}, Xiao-Zhu have proved S=T for Witt vector Shtukas, and zero dimensional Shimura varieties.
-However, even their version for Shtukas is strictly weaker than Lafforgue's S=T theorem in equal characteristics, and is again zero dimensional in nature.
-More precisely, they have proved that the excursion operator associated to a representation of the Langlands dual group acts on the cohomology of zero dimensional Shtukas by the function associated to the representation through classical Satake.
-While Lafforgue's S=T theorem states that the Hecke correspondence associated to a representation $V$ is the same as the excursion operator associated to $V$ on any Shtukas.
+Strictly speaking, there are two versions of $S=T$ in mixed characteristics (while there is only one in equal characteristic).
+The first is $S=T$ for moduli spaces of mixed characteristic shtukas, and the second is the one for Shimura varieties.
+In \cite{2017arXiv170705700X}, Xiao--Zhu have proved $S=T$ for moduli spaces of Witt vector shtukas ($loc.cit. $ theorem 6.0.1 (2)), and zero dimensional Shimura varieties ($loc.cit.$ proposition 7.3.14).
+However, even their version for moduli spaces of shtukas is strictly weaker than Lafforgue's $S=T$ theorem in equal characteristics, and is again zero dimensional in nature.
+More precisely, they have proved that the excursion operator associated to a representation of the Langlands dual group acts on the cohomology of a zero dimensional moduli space of shtukas by the function associated to the representation through classical Satake.
+While Lafforgue's $S=T$ theorem states that the Hecke correspondence associated to a representation $V$ is the same as the excursion operator associated to $V$ on any moduli space of shtukas.